-During 2009, our Board of Directors held five board meetings.
+During 2010, our Board of Directors held five board meetings.
 Our Board of Directors has established an audit committee, a compensation committee, a nominating and corporate governance committee and an investment committee.
 Each of the audit committee, compensation committee and nominating and corporate governance committee operates pursuant to a charter, each of which is available under "Corporate Governance" on the Investor Relations section of our website at the following URL: http://ir.tcap.com, and is also available in print to any stockholder who requests a copy.
-All directors attended 100% of the aggregate number of meetings of the Board and of the respective committees on which they served.
+All directors attended at least 98% of the aggregate number of meetings of the Board and of the respective committees on which they served.

 We expect each director to make a diligent effort to attend all Board and committee meetings, as well as each Annual Meeting of Stockholders.
+Seven of our eight directors attended our 2010 Annual Meeting of Stockholders.